Monkbreh/MHFU-Texture-Port/README.md

 I ripped the textures along time ago and had them a for awhile so i decided to just port them over. ~~I was probably lazy cause the textures had some artifacting that needed fixing~~

-Languages and button layouts are included.
+- Languages and button layouts are included.
+- Support for FUC

 ![image](https://github.com/Monkbreh/MHFU-iOS-Texture-Port/assets/118343447/f52c50b0-33a8-4488-9955-8fb7b5704a2d)
 ![image](https://github.com/Monkbreh/MHFU-iOS-Texture-Port/assets/118343447/ef841d91-5b4f-4f4c-96f7-74ef6e6626f3)